-Special thanks to Chelsea Javis of Catholic Education who facilitated this work.
-Further thanks to Samantha Bladon and Sabine Pieperiet who managed the participants and the making of the coolamons.
-A special thanks to Luis Bran for his fabulous documentation and photography of this particular ritual process.
+Special thanks to Chelsea Javis of Catholic Education who seamlessly facilitated this work.
+Further thanks to my co workers, Samantha Bladon and Sabine Pieperiet who managed the participants and the making of the coolamons.

 A more thorough exploration of other performances of this ritual process work, can be found under the tab Remembering the Empty Coolamons.